The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

-where the kernel letter $\vartheta$ stands for either $\gamma$ or $\Gamma$, as before.
-Obviously, either of the affinities occurring in Eq.
-(2.93) can be picked out by adequately coupling all the involved pieces with an inverse $\Lambda$-matrix.
+where the kernel letter $\vartheta $ stands for either $\gamma $ or $\Gamma $ , as before (see Eq.
+(3.29)).
+Obviously, either of the affinities occurring in (3.93) can be picked out by adequately coupling all the involved individual pieces with an inverse $\Lambda $-matrix.
 We have, for instance,

-There is an alternative procedure for deriving the law (2.94) which appropriately mixes up the unprimed and primed gauge frames.
-This consists in applying the Leibniz rule to the requirement (2.91), thereby supposing that any gauge-matrix components can always be covariantly differentiated in the same way as ordinary spin tensors.
+As remarked in Ref.
+[10], there is an alternative procedure for deriving the law (3.94) which appropriately mixes up the unprimed and primed gauge frames.
+This consists in applying the Leibniz rule to the requirement (3.91), likewise supposing that any gauge-matrix components can always be covariantly differentiated in the same way as ordinary spin tensors.
 One thus obtains the correlation

 which immediately yields Eq.
-(2.93).
+(3.93).

-The behaviour of any contracted spin-affine structure for either formalism can be particularly attained by working out the coordinate derivative of the definition (2.26).
+The behaviour of any contracted spin-affine structure for either formalism can be particularly attained by working out the coordinate derivative of the definition (3.26).
 For this purpose, we first note that Eqs.
-(2.76) yield\footnote{We recall here that the kernel letter $M$ presumably denotes either $\gamma$ or $\varepsilon$.}
+(3.76) yield \footnote{ We recall here that the kernel letter $M$ presumably denotes either $\gamma $ or $\varepsilon $.}

 whence it is legitimate to account for the relation